Tom Sloan (television executive): Broadcasting career

 In his post as Head of Light Entertainment, Sloan provided viewers with a tougher and socially more critical view of comedy than was available before.
 The polite, middle-class humour which had previously limited the BBC's vision of what television amusement should offer, was supplemented with the social realism of comedies such as Steptoe and Son and Till Death Us Do Part.
 Sloan once said, "Comedy ought to reflect life.
 It is at its best when it does this.
 I've no intention of giving viewers a marzipan view of life".
-It was later claimed that Sloan attempted to invert the BBC's founding principles of "education, information and entertainment", giving priority to entertainment, followed by information and education.
+It was later said that Sloan attempted to invert the BBC's founding principles of "education, information and entertainment", giving priority to entertainment, followed by information and education.
 This was considered acceptable because entertainment, to him, meant not only what was cheerfully relaxing but also what was vigorous, thoughtful, stimulating and downright disturbing.
 He found the writers and the stars to provide and embody what he wanted, and created a space and audience for them.

 Sloan held the post of Head of Light Entertainment for nine years.
 In this time he saw the BBC's output of light entertainment programmes dramatically increase.
 In 1955 BBC Light Entertainment had just six producers and turned out five programmes a week.
 By 1969, Sloan had thirty-four producers under him, responsible for sixteen programmes a week on two channels.
 In a lecture given in December 1969, he said "If I drop dead tomorrow, I would not mind being remembered for having some responsibility at least for The Black and White Minstrel Show, Hancock, Steptoe and Son, Till Death Us Do Part, Harry Worth, Not in Front of the Children, Dad's Army, Val Doonican and Rolf Harris shows, and Dixon of Dock Green".
 During his nine years as Head of Light Entertainment his production group carried off every major professional award in show business, including seven awards at the Montreux International Festival.
 He was created an Officer of the Order of the British Empire (OBE) in the 1969 New Year Honours list.
 His last project was the Royal Television Gala, recorded on the day of his death.

 Death

-Sloan died on 13 May 1970, while still in his post as Head of Light Entertainment.
+Sloan died of a heart attack on 13 May 1970, while still in his post as Head of Light Entertainment.
+David Attenborough, then the BBC's director of programmes, paid a tribute to him on television.
 He was succeeded by Bill Cotton.
 A memorial service was held in St Martin-in-the-Fields in the City of Westminster, London on Tuesday 23 June 1970.
 Harry Secombe read the lesson and Huw Wheldon (managing director of BBC Television) gave the address.